cocos/cocos-docs/en/scripting/actions.md

 # Using the action system in Cocos Creator

-> The action system is not longer recommended for use, and will be gradually removed in the future.
+> The action system is deprecated, and will be gradually removed in the future.
 It is recommended to use the [cc.tween](./tween.md) instead.

 ## Introduction to the action system